Adarack/Audiobook_Processing_Scripts/README.md

 ### 02_Audiobook_After_Beets.sh

 This script performs post-processing tasks after Beets has imported audiobooks.
 It can clean up temporary files, adjust permissions, and organize additional metadata.
+I run it with the userscripts Unraid plugin.

 - **Usage**:
    ```bash